zilishen/documentation/content/nms/nim/tutorials/templates/reverse-proxy-tutorial.md

    - Select **Next**.
 8. **Preview the config**:

-    On the **Preview Config** page, the resulting config should similar to the following example:
+    On the **Preview Config** page, the resulting config should look similar to the following example:

     ```nginx
     # /******************************** !!
 IMPORTANT !! ********************************/
     #   This is a Template generated configuration.
-Updates should done through the Template
+Updates should be done through the Template
     #   Submissions workflow.
 Manual changes to this configuration can/will be overwritten.
     # __templateTag={"uid":"dcd27926-9851-44cc-8e21-776de0a21474","file":"base.tmpl","name":"rr_base_template"}
     events {